akeneo/pim-community-dev/Bundle/SecurityBundle/readme.md

 Resources, that gives control on entity manipulations (View, Edit, Delete etc.).

-To add entity to ACL, the next config to the @Configurable annotation in entity class should be added:
+To mark an entity as ACL protected, the next config to the @Configurable annotation in entity class should be added:

 ``` php
 /**